naim-prog/wyg-music/README.md

 <dt> <b>8 / 12 / 2022</b> </dt>

-<dd> Added 'Upload' endpoint and a Drag&Drop box to upload songs (not working)
+<dd> Added 'Upload' endpoint and a select files to upload songs (not working)

 </dl>